Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 • Eatonville

-In each of these campgrounds, there are 4-11 individual campsites, each usually featuring a picnic table and a flat spot for a small tent.
+There are 4 to 11 individual campsites in each campground, most with a picnic table and a flat spot for a small tent.

 Seal Cove campsite with set up tent and picnic table surrounded by small trees